 The Linxdot enters Bluetooth pairing mode for 10 minutes following a reboot.
 You can also enable or disable Bluetooth pairing mode by holding the BT Pair button at the back of the device for 3 seconds.

 Allow it 2 minutes to start up, and it should then be discoverable via the Helium Hotspot app.
 (Figure 3)

 Once the Linxdot is powered, the LEDs will light up like this:

-The LEDs will blink yellow when the device is powered on and connected to internet.
+The 1st LED will stay solid green when the device is powered on.

 3. Activate your Linxdot

 Once the app is ready, press the + icon on the top right of the Helium app home screen.

 It is advised to use Ethernet instead of WiFi where possible.
 This ensures stable performance and avoids wifi signal-related issues that can be detrimental for an application specific gateway such as the Linxdot.

 Agree to diagnostics once your device is powered with the 2nd LED blinking as shown in Figure 2.
 The device remains in Bluetooth pairing mode, ready to be setup for 10 minutes after it’s powered on.

 Scan for your Linxdot and select it once found.
 If the device doesn’t show up, try moving closer to it, or allow a minute until it’s ready to be paired (Figure 2.).